 Well obviously this won’t get you on the front page of Google, but it can get you on the front page of Microsoft search engine Bing.
 With very few people using Bing, you may think why bother?
 Because when we get a new laptop (other than a Mac), it typically comes pre-installed with Bing.
 Many people suffer with using it until they get sick of it and revert to their preferred search engines like Google Chrome.
 When I first did this with an old business, I gained 15% of website traffic from Bing (from nothing previously), so it does help, as it’s much less competitive.

-The top 10 tips summarised
+The top 15 Google My Business tips summarised

 2. In the business name field, add a keyword relating to industry, service or location.
 Use keywords, but don’t overuse throughout your listing.

-4. If you are concerned as a home based business choose to operate in a service area and/or use a virtual office
+4. If you are concerned as a home-based business choose to operate in a service area and/or use a virtual office.

 7. Respond to every business review – good, bad and fake.
 It says a lot about the way you treat clients.

 8. Depending on the search type and the competition you may appear in the map, a side bar, only in the more places screen or not at all.

 9. You don’t need a website to join Google My Business (in fact you can create a free basic site from your listing but it won’t be on your own domain).